-The provisions within the GBR shall supersede the provisions of any pre-existing regulations in case of conflict, without any effect on the continuing validity of the remaining non-conflicting provisions of the pre-existing regulations.
+The provisions of the GBR shall supersede the provisions of any pre-existing regulations in case of conflict, without any effect on the continuing validity of the remaining non-conflicting provisions of the pre-existing regulations.

-When the requirements of the GBR differ from the requirements of Ras Al Khaimah Civil Defence Department or differ from the requirements of local and/or federal laws, the requirements of Ras Al Khaimah Civil Defence Department as well as the requirements of the local and/or of the federal laws will prevail.
+When the requirements of the GBR differ from the requirements of Ras Al Khaimah Civil Defence Department, the requirements of Ras Al Khaimah Civil Defence Department will prevail.

-The regulations are issued in two languages, Arabic and English.
+The GBR is issued in two versions, Arabic and English.
 The Arabic version shall prevail in any case of conflict.